SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Other Results

 \subsubsection{STNEnv}

 Figure~\ref{stnenv_1} presents mean episode-level constraint breaches per epoch for the STNEnv.
-Regarding \emph{inventory-level} safety, the projection-driven algorithms—\textbf{CPO}, \textbf{OnCRPO}, and \textbf{TRPOLag}—steadily minimize violations, stabilizing at the lowest counts observed. \textbf{P3O} demonstrates a slower convergence, while \textbf{DDPGLag} retains a significantly higher residual violation count. \emph{Equipment-usage} breaches are consistently low for all algorithms due to reasons similar to the RTN environment, with immediate practical compliance from CPO, OnCRPO, and TRPOLag, followed shortly thereafter by P3O.
-DDPGLag again presents a slightly elevated but infrequent violation occurrence, reflecting the general pattern of constraint management effectiveness among these approaches.
+Regarding \emph{inventory-level} safety, the projection-driven algorithms—\textbf{CPO}, \textbf{OnCRPO}, and \textbf{TRPOLag}—steadily minimize violations, stabilizing at the lowest counts observed. \textbf{P3O} demonstrates a slower convergence, while \textbf{DDPGLag} retains a significantly higher residual violation count.
+Both \textbf{SACLag} and \textbf{SACPID} show strong reduction in inventory violations, with convergence patterns comparable to projection-based methods, whereas \textbf{FOCOPS} achieves improvement but stabilizes at slightly higher violation levels. \emph{Equipment-usage} breaches are consistently low for all algorithms due to reasons similar to the RTN environment, with immediate practical compliance from CPO, OnCRPO, TRPOLag, and the SAC-based methods (SACLag, SACPID), followed shortly thereafter by P3O, while DDPGLag and FOCOPS maintain modestly higher yet infrequent violation rates.